Forcarei

-Forcarei is a municipality in Galicia, Spain in the province of Pontevedra.
+Forcarei is a municipality in the province of Pontevedra, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Tabeirós – Terra de Montes.

 Location

 The municipality of Forcarei occupies the northern part of the province of Pontevedra.
 Bordered on the east by the municipality of Lalín, which separates the mountains of O Testeiro and the Sierra de O Candán.
 On the north and northeast section it joins with the neighboring lands of Silleda, and the northwest to the town of La Estrada.
 To the southwest it borders Cerdedo and falls on the natural border of the Sierra de O Cando in the territories of Cotobade and A Lama, and in the south the Orense territories of Beariz and O Irixo.

 Demography

 The population of Forcarei is 3,916 inhabitants.
 The density is 23.3 inhabitants/km2.

 Civil parishes

 The municipality is composed of 13 parishes: